 42. Get Creative

 Pinterest or Instagram might not be the first platforms that come to mind as helpful for the job search, but don’t discount their potential impact.
 If you’re a creative professional (or have a large base of followers), you can take advantage of showcasing your eye for design, photography, and so on.
 And for anyone looking to break into startups, a presence on these platforms demonstrates that you’re up on the latest trends.

 There are plenty of other sites and networks out there that are dedicated to specific industries.
 GitHub is a prime example—if you’re a developer, it’s an essential place for showing off your work and connecting with others.
 If you’re a photographer?
 It would be smart to have a Flickr account.
 Designer or artist?
 Consider joining the Behance community.
 A writer?
 Try out Medium.
 If you’re not sure if there’s anything out there for your industry, ask a few colleagues or mentors to see if there’s anything you’re missing out on.

 44. Use Them to Stand Out

 Consider using some of these other platforms to help you get a little more creative in your job search materials.
-One of our favorite examples?
-When Dawn Siff created a six-second Vine video resume.
-We’ve also heard of people using Pinterest to create a visual resume.
+We’ve heard of people using Pinterest to create a visual resume.
 This can work especially well if you’re applying to jobs at the actual social network you’re using!